What to Do If You’re Stranded Mid-Trip

 That’s exactly where trip insurance becomes your financial and emotional safety net.
 Here’s how it helps:

-- Trip Delay Coverage: If your flight is delayed for several hours, this benefit kicks in to cover reasonable expenses like meals, local transportation, and overnight hotel stays.
-Instead of eating the cost of an unplanned airport stay, you could be reimbursed for keeping yourself comfortable and fed.
+- Trip Delay Coverage: If your flight is delayed, rerouted, or grounded for several hours, this benefit kicks in to cover reasonable expenses like meals, local transportation, and overnight hotel stays.
+Instead of eating the cost of an unplanned airport stay yourself, you could be reimbursed for keeping yourself comfortable and fed.

 - Trip Interruption Coverage: Imagine you’re halfway through a vacation and suddenly need to return home due to a medical emergency, family crisis, or travel disruption.
 Trip interruption insurance reimburses the unused portion of your trip and helps pay for the cost of returning home early.